Recently we had to have a conversation with our children that no parent ever wishes to have (let alone have several times over)

 Samuel has shown that he is one strong little man, he has battled so much since his accident and I am constantly amazed at his strength and tenacity.
 The girls also showed a great deal of compassion and understanding about what Samuel has suffered through.

-I know that the girls have also suffered, because Samuel has been in and out of hospital so much and his illnesses have limited what they have been able to do.
+I know that the girls have also suffered because Samuel has been in and out of the hospital so much and his illnesses have limited what they have been able to do.
 They have suffered and sacrificed more than I care to think about.

 There are many reasons to be proud of your children.
 But they made me immensely proud and brought me to tears.